capitalone/json-syntax/README.md

  * `Union[List[X], Set[X], FrozenSet[X], Tuple[X, ...]]` will only ever construct `List[X]` because all the others are also represented as JSON lists.
  * `Union[MyClassA, MyClassB, MyClassC]` can be ambiguous if these classes all share common fields.
 Consider using the `__json_check__` hook to differentiate.
 Simply adding a field named `class` or something can be unambiguous and fast.

-_Rules accept subclasses._ If you subclass `int`, the atoms rule will match it, but then the converter will call `int` against your instance.
-I *think* this makes sense.
+_Rules accept subclasses._ If you subclass `int`, the atoms rule will match it, and then the converter will call `int` against your instance.
+I haven't taken the time to examine what exactly to do.

 _Checks are stricter than converters._ For example, a check for `int` will check whether the value is an integer, whereas the converter simply calls `int` on it.
 Thus there are many inputs for where `MyType` would pass but `Union[MyType, Dummy]` will fail.
 (Note that `Optional` is special cased to look for `None` and doesn't have this problem.)